Compensation for Encephalitis

 Anyone can suffer with encephalitis but the very young and very old are the most vulnerable.

-The following symptoms can also occur either quickly or over the course of a number of hours, days or weeks:
+The following symptoms can also occur either quickly or over the course of several hours, days or weeks:

 - Confusion or a feeling of disorientation